Impact of Gun Violence on Black Americans

 What is the problem?

 Black Americans are disproportionately impacted by gun violence.
-They experience nearly 10 times the gun homicides, 15 times the gun assaults, and 3 times the fatal police shootings of white Americans.
+They experience 10 times the gun homicides, 18 times the gun assault injuries, and nearly 3 times the fatal shootings by police of white Americans.

 Gun homicides, assaults, and police shootings are disproportionately prevalent in historically underfunded neighborhoods and cities.
 This lack of funding intensifies our country’s long-standing racial inequities.